jesseduffield/OK/README.md

 ### How To Get Started

 `git clone` the repo and within the `ok` directory run `go run main.go` to bring up the repl and start OKing!

+### Credits

+Thanks to https://interpreterbook.com/ for helping us create the best new language since assembly